mundyreimer/mundyreimer.github.io/_posts/2020-12-13-free-energy-principle.md

 <br/>

 A *[Markov blanket](https://en.wikipedia.org/wiki/Markov_blanket)* is essentially a way of statistically demarcating the boundaries of a system of interest separate from its environment.
-It is a statistical partitioning of a system into internal states and external states, where the blanket itself consists of the states that separate the two.
-We can define a state to be any variable that locates the system at a particular point in [state space](https://en.wikipedia.org/wiki/State_space) (which itself is the set of all possible configurations of a system).[^12]
+It is a statistical partitioning of a system into internal states and external states, where the blanket itself consists of the states that separate the two.[^12]  We can define a state to be any variable that locates the system at a particular point in [state space](https://en.wikipedia.org/wiki/State_space) (which itself is the set of all possible configurations of a system).

 <br/>